S3-working-group/s3-practical-guide/docs/all.md

   <dd><p>Intentionally evolve the culture in your organization.</p></dd>

   <dt><a href="align-flow.html">Align Flow</a></dt>
-  <dd><p>In support of continuous flow of value, move decision making close to where value is created, and align the flow of information accordingly.</p></dd>
+  <dd><p>In support of continuous flow of value, move decision-making close to where value is created, and align the flow of information accordingly.</p></dd>

   <dt><a href="artful-participation.html">Artful Participation</a></dt>
   <dd><p>Commit to doing your best to act and interact in ways that enable effective collaboration.</p></dd>